-This presentation of the Annual Accounts of The OneLife Company S.A. is the sole property of The OneLife Company S.A. (hereunder referred to as OneLife).
-It is intended only to provide general information on the Annual Accounts of the OneLife Company S.A.
-Any and all information, data, analyses, comments, simulations, advice and opinions presented hereunder are provided for information purposes only and are not intended as an offer to sell or solicitation for the purchase or sale of any life assurance product or any other financial product or service.
+This presentation is the sole property of The OneLife Company S.A. (hereunder referred to as OneLife).
+It is intended only to provide general information about The OneLife Company S.A. any and all information, data, analyses, comments, simulations, advice and opinions presented hereunder are provided for information purposes only and are not intended as an offer to sell or solicitation for the purchase or sale of any life assurance product or any other financial product or service.